 2219 Quantitative Analysis

 4 credits

 Theory and application of analytical methods including chemical equilibria, volumetric methods, electrochemical methods, and gravimetric methods with a particular emphasis on quantitative analysis and the statistical treatment of data.
 Course includes laboratory.

 Prerequisite: Chemistry 1102.

-3307 Physical Chemistry I: Quantum Chemistry and Spectroscopy

-4 credits

-A study of the principles of Quantum Mechanics and its application to problems of chemical interest including atomic and molecular structure, molecular motion, chemical bonding, molecular orbital theory, and atomic and molecular spectroscopy.
+3307 Physical Chemistry I: Quantum Chemistry and Spectroscopy 4 credits A study of the principles of quantum mechanics and its application to problems of chemical interest including atomic and molecular structure, molecular motion, chemical bonding, molecular orbital theory, and atomic and molecular spectroscopy.
 Course includes laboratory.
-Prerequisites: Chemistry 1102, Physics 1102, and Mathematics 1118
+Prerequisites: Chemistry 1102, Physics 1102, and Mathematics 1118.

-Cross-listed with Physics 3308.

 3308 Physical Chemistry II: Thermodynamics and Equilibria 4 credits A study of the laws of thermodynamics and their application to chemical and physical equilibria and the macroscopic properties of matter.
 Course includes laboratory.
 Prerequisites: Chemistry 1102, Physics 1102, Mathematics 1118; Chemistry 2219 is strongly recommended.
 Cross-listed with Physics 3308.

-3319 Biochemistry I (no lab) 4 credits An in-depth study of the structure and function of biological macromolecules, including techniques used for their isolation and characterization.
-The course provides an exploration of enzyme kinetics, mechanism, and regulation and an investigation of major catabolic pathways including principles of bioenergetics and membrane function.
-Studies will include an independent, extensive survey of the biochemical literature, and a written and oral report on a topic of interest to the student.
-Prerequisites: Chemistry 2218; Biology 1111, 1112 and Chemistry 2201 are strongly recommended.
-Credit may not be received for both Chemistry 3319 and 3321.
-3321 Biochemistry I 4 credits An in-depth study of the structure and function of biological macromolecules, including techniques used for their isolation and characterization.
+3321 Biochemistry I

+4 credits

+An in-depth study of the structure and function of biological macromolecules, including techniques used for their isolation and characterization.
 This course provides an exploration of enzyme kinetics, mechanisms, and regulation and an investigation of major catabolic pathways including principles of bioenergetics and membrane function.
 The laboratory includes aspects of protein purification, enzyme kinetics, electrophoresis and blotting techniques, metabolic studies, and an introduction to the computerized molecular modeling of macromolecules.
 Course includes laboratory.
-Prerequisites: Chemistry 2218; Biology 1111, 1112 and Chemistry 2201 are strongly recommended.
-Credit may not be received for both Chemistry 3319 and 3321.
-3322 Biochemistry II 4 credits The study of metabolism, including major anabolic pathways.
+Prerequisites: Chemistry 2218; Biology 1111.
+1112, and Chemistry 2201 are strongly recommended.

+3322 Biochemistry II

+4 credits

+The study of metabolism, including major anabolic pathways.
 This is then followed by advanced topics in biochemistry, including the history of biochemistry and various aspects of receptor function.
 Membrane receptor structure, the analysis of receptor-ligand interactions, and the enzymology of signal transduction are included.
 Emphasis will be placed on use of the original scientific literature.
+Includes two-hour laboratory on the use of computer technology in bioinformatics.
+Prerequisite: Chemistry 3321.

+3326 Advanced Organic Chemistry

+4 credits

-Includes two hour laboratory on the use of computer technology in bioinformatics.
-Prerequisites: Chemistry 3319 or 3321, Chemistry 2201 or permission of the instructor.
-3326 Advanced Organic Chemistry 4 credits A study of physical organic chemistry (kinetics and linear free energy relationships) and topics selected from 13C- and multidimensional NMR, molecular rearrangements, photochemistry, and heterocyclic compounds, with emphasis on the content and use of current literature.
+A study of physical organic chemistry (kinetics and linear free-energy relationships) and topics selected from 13C and multidimensional NMR, molecular rearrangements, photochemistry, and heterocyclic compounds, with emphasis on the content and use of current literature.
 Molecular modeling will be used to answer chemical questions.

+Prerequisites: Chemistry 2201, 2218.

+Offered in 2001-2002 and alternate years.

+4406 Advanced Analytical Chemistry

+4 credits

-Prerequisites: Chemistry 2201, 2218.Offered in 2001-2002 and alternate years.
-4406 Advanced Analytical Chemistry 4 credits Theory and practice in obtaining chemical data with instruments, with emphasis on the quantitative aspects.
-Studies include electrochemical techniques such as polarography, stripping analysis, amperemetry, advanced chromatographic techniques, NMR, Mass Spectrometry, X-ray, Laser usage, and laboratory computer applications.
+Theory and practice in obtaining chemical data with instruments, with emphasis on the quantitative aspects.
+Studies include electrochemical techniques such as polarography, stripping analysis, ampereometry, advanced chromatographic techniques, NMR, Mass Spectrometry, X-ray, Laser usage, and laboratory computer applications.
 Course includes laboratory.

 Prerequisites: Chemistry 2219, 3307.
 Pre- or co-requisite, Chemistry 3308.

 Offered 2002-2003 and alternate years.

 4415 Inorganic Chemistry

 4 credits

 A survey of topics which comprise the broad area of inorganic chemistry.
 The topics studied will include atomic and molecular structure, solid state behavior, elements of symmetry, acid-base theory, non-aqueous solvents, and structures and properties of transition metal and organometallic compounds.

 Course includes laboratory.